 Unfortunately, the above methods are not completely infallible.
 That and the fact that this fraud is difficult to detect hence lead to an SMS market which is slowly losing its value.
 Already margins on text messages are under pressure due to the rise of mobile internet, smart phones and apps.
 On the short term sending fake DLR’s might be lucrative business.
 On the long term however, SMS users will put aside using SMS as a communication channel: After all, you don’t use something that doesn’t work.

 The fake DLR's is a phenomenon that since recently gains ground and is considered a form of a cyber threat.
-CM and telecom partners have solved another recent issue called spoofing.
-CM is convinced that Fake DLR is a problem that can be dissolved quickly.
+CM.com and telecom partners have solved another recent issue called spoofing.
+CM.com is convinced that Fake DLR is a problem that can be dissolved quickly.